MrPotatoManLol/QLRC-Stuff/General/Departments/Hostile/Research Subject.md

 **Department Type:** Hostile

 **Description:** Research Subjects are people obtained through unknown means.
 Speculations include death row inmates or volunteers, however both have not been proven.
-Researc Subjects are used by the Department of Research to test on entities contained by the corporation.
+Research Subjects are used by the Department of Research to test on entities contained by the corporation.

 **Join Requirements:** N/A